joanpablo/reactive_forms/README.md

   'passwordConfirmation': FormControl(validators: [Validators.required]),
 }, validators: [_mustMatch('password', 'passwordConfirmation')]);
 ```
+> Notice the use of *Validators.**minLenght(8)***

-In the previous code you can notice that we have added two more fields to the form: *password* and *passwordConfirmation*, also that boths fields are required and that the password must be at least 8 charactares lenght.
+In the previous code we have added two more fields to the form: *password* and *passwordConfirmation*, boths fields are required and the password must be at least 8 charactares lenght.

-But the must important thing here is that we have attached a **validator** to the **FormGroup**, this validator is a custom validator and here is the implementation:
+However the most important thing here is that we have attached a **validator** to the **FormGroup**.
+This validator is a custom validator and the implementation follows as:

 ```dart
 Map<String, dynamic> _mustMatch(String controlName, String matchingControlName) {